 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
-After this offering, we will have 39,642,113 shares of outstanding common stock (or 40,692,113 if the underwriters exercise their option to purchase additional shares in full).
-In addition, under the Plan, we intend to grant to certain of our employees and non-employee directors in connection with this offering awards of stock options at an exercise price equal to the initial public offering price of our common stock with respect to an aggregate of up to 685,310 shares of common stock immediately following the completion of this offering.
-We have not yet determined the allocation of such awards of stock options among the individuals, except for the executive officers and certain non-employee directors.
-See "Executive and Director Compensation-Narrative to Summary Compensation Table-Offering Grants to Employees under the 2016 Incentive Award Plan" and "Executive and Director Compensation-Director Compensation."
+After this offering, we will have shares of outstanding common stock (or if the underwriters exercise their option to purchase additional shares in full).
+In addition, under the Plan, we intend to grant to certain of our employees in connection with this offering equity awards with respect to an aggregate of up to 2% of our fully diluted shares of common stock outstanding immediately following the completion of this offering.
+We have not yet determined the allocation of such equity awards among the individuals.
+See "Executive and Director Compensation-Narrative to Summary Compensation Table-Offering Grants to Employees under the 2016 Incentive Award Plan."
 The shares of common stock sold in this offering or issuable pursuant to the equity awards we grant will be freely tradable without restriction under the Securities Act, except as described in the next paragraph with respect to the lock-up arrangements and for any shares of our common stock that may be held or acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act, which will be restricted securities under the Securities Act.
 Restricted securities may not be sold in the public market unless the sale is registered under the Securities Act or an exemption from registration is available.